awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.9.0/nvidia-device-plugin.yml
    ```

-1. \(Optional\) After you add Linux worker nodes to your cluster, follow the procedures in [Enabling Windows support for your Amazon EKS cluster](windows-support.md) to add Windows support to your cluster and to add Windows worker nodes\.
-Every Amazon EKS cluster must contain at least one Linux worker node, even if you only want to run Windows workloads in your cluster\.
+1. \(Optional\) After you add Linux nodes to your cluster, follow the procedures in [Enabling Windows support for your Amazon EKS cluster](windows-support.md) to add Windows support to your cluster and to add Windows worker nodes\.
+Every Amazon EKS cluster must contain at least one Linux node, even if you only want to run Windows workloads in your cluster\.

 ------